MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

 All benchmarks are seeded so that they can be replicated.
 The benchmarks are performed as follows:

-=== Linear Allocation, Reallocation and Deallocation
+=== Linear Allocation, Re-allocation and Deallocation

 1. This benchmark first allocates an $N$ number of $S$ sized objects
 2. It then deallocates all the objects